ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 1.11

-*	Enhance JoyStick class with dead zone by axis, inverted mode for each axis to support new standard of + motor values meaning forward direction.
+*	Enhance JoyStick class with dead zone by axis, optional inverted mode for each axis to support new standard of + motor values meaning forward direction.
+*	Enhance NavX class to report yaw from a target heading to support navigation by heading.
+*	Added a number of numeric editing functions to the Util class.
+Range checking and clamping.

 R Corn
 April 23, 2018